pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 We recommend use of a virtual environment to create an environment specific to your project.
 This way, packages will be installed in this virtual environment and avoid any conflict with locally installed packages of other projects.

 The virtual environment can be created with Anaconda or with virtualenv.
-Python 3 version is recommended, as python 2 will soon not be maintained anymore.
+Python 3 version is recommended, as Python 2 is not maintained anymore.

 ### Anaconda install (recommended)